sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 **`openIdConfiguration`** and **`jwksUri`**

-These functions can be used to serve an OpenID Connect discovery document and JSON Web Keys that are used by Flex to validate the ID token written by your proxy implementation.
+These functions can be used to serve an OpenID Connect discovery document and JSON Web Keys that are used by Sharetribe to validate the ID token written by your proxy implementation.
 Sharetribe Web Template will automatically use these functions to expose correct endpoints when JWT signing keys are configured.

 ### Generate an RSA key pair

-A RSA public and private key pair is used to sign and validate an ID token that is passed from the template application to Flex during the login/signup flow.
+A RSA public and private key pair is used to sign and validate an ID token that is passed from the template application to Sharetribe during the login/signup flow.
 When a user successfully logs into LinkedIn, the template wraps the user information to an ID token that is signed with a private key.
-The corresponding public key is served by the template in `/.well-known/jwks.json` and it is fetched by Flex when an ID token is validated.
+The corresponding public key is served by the template in `/.well-known/jwks.json` and it is fetched by Sharetribe when an ID token is validated.

 In order for the Sharetribe Web Template to operate as an OpenID Connect identity provider, you will need to generate a RSA key pair.
 Both keys